uriyapes/pnml_adv/README.md

 # deep_pnml

-This is the official implementioation of TBD
+This is the official implementioation of Universal Learning Approach for Adversarial Defense paper.

 Get started: